Moody County Courthouse

 Throughout its history, Moody County has faced challenges such as natural disasters and economic fluctuations, but the community has remained resilient and adapted to changing circumstances.
 Today, Moody County continues to be largely agrarian, with agriculture remaining a significant part of the local economy.
 The county also offers various recreational opportunities, including fishing, hunting, and outdoor activities, thanks to its beautiful landscapes and proximity to lakes and rivers.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Moody County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Moody County, South Dakota.

 • 1862 - The Dakota Territory, including Moody County, is established